itseez3d/metaperson/docs/business-integration/js_api.md

 * **isExportButtonVisible** - this parameter specifies if the Export button is visible.
 Default value: `true`.
 * **isLoginButtonVisible** - this parameter specifies if the Login button is visible.
 Default value: `true`.
 * **outfitsBlackList** - a list of outfits that are not available and not shown in the MetaPerson Creator.
 The complete list of outfits with their names can be found in [REST API documentation](https://api.avatarsdk.com/#id5).
 By default, all outfits are available.
+* **skipViewerControls** - a list of controls that are hidden during customization of the avatar.
+Available values: `'outfits','hairstyles','glasses','age','body','head','color','animations','lighting'`.
 * **closeExportDialogWhenExportCompleted** - this parameter specifies if the export dialog is shown after an avatar is exported.
 Default value: `false`.
 * **isLanguageSelectionVisible** - this parameter specifies if the control to select a UI language is visible.
 Default value: `true`.
 * **language** - this parameter specifies a UI language.
 Supported values: `EN`, `漢語`.
 English is set by default if the parameter is empty or isn't set.